-Rationale: The edits above are to stop continued statements about cybersecurity and accessibility "working together" which sound good but simply are not doable when paper ballots are required.
+Rationale: The edits above are to stop continued statements about cybersecurity and accessibility "working together" which sound good but simply are not possible when paper ballots are required.
 It must be acknowledged that a security requirement for printed paper ballots makes accessible remote voting impossible to deliver.
-The aspirational goal must shift from cybersecurity and accessibility somehow peacefully coexisting to cybersecurity no longer being prioritized over accessibility.
-Both must be of equal importance and if electronic ballot return is the ONLY way to provide accessible remote voting, then that must be allowed to happen or policy makers must admit that security was prioritized over accessibility.
+The aspirational goal must shift from cybersecurity and accessibility somehow coexisting to cybersecurity no longer being prioritized over accessibility.
+Both must be of equal importance and if electronic ballot return is the only way to provide accessible remote voting, then that must be allowed to happen or policy makers must admit that security was prioritized over accessibility, which is a violation of federal laws that require accessibility.

-Line 220 Text Box:
+Line 220 Text Box: Create guidance to SUPPORT COMPLIANCE WITH [help address meeting] federal standards, laws and guidelines THAT REQUIRE VOTING ACCESS.

-Create guidance to SUPPORT COMPLIANCE WITH [help address meeting] federal standards, laws and guidelines THAT REQUIRE VOTING ACCESS.
 Conduct research and development to IMPROVE EFFICIENCY AND EFFECTIVENESS OF [promote] accessIBLE [to] voting.

-Rationale: Line 220 first edit clarifies that the goal of guidance produced is to support compliance with legal requirements for accessibility.
-Second edit focuses R&D on improving accessible voting beyond the baseline level of "accessible" as defined in VVSG 2.0 to include best practice accessibility.
+Rationale: Line 220's first edit clarifies that the goal of guidance produced is to support compliance with legal requirements for accessibility.
+The second edit focuses research and development (R&D) on improving accessible voting beyond the baseline level of "accessible" as defined in VVSG 2.0 to include best practice accessibility.

-Recommended edits to Page 6 Line 256: VOTING ACCESSIBLITY FOR THE ELDERLY AND HANDICAPPED ACT (VAEHA)
+Recommended edits to Page 6 Line 256: Voting Accessibility For The Elderly And Handicapped Act (VAEHA)

-Rationale: The addition to the bulleted list of federal laws protecting voters with disabilities acknowledges the continued importance of the Voting Accessibility for the Elderly and Handicapped Act, which all polling facilities must be accessible to all individuals with disabilities and that if "no accessible location is available to serve as a polling place; voters must provide an alternate means of voting on Election Day," as well as creating a right to request to move up in line for voters with disabilities.
+Rationale: The addition to the bulleted list of federal laws protecting voters with disabilities acknowledges the continued importance of the Voting Accessibility for the Elderly and Handicapped Act, which requires all polling facilities must be accessible to all individuals with disabilities and that if "no accessible location is available to serve as a polling place; voters must be provided an alternate means of voting on Election Day," as well as creating a right to request to move up in line for voters with disabilities.

-Line 297: Web information on where to vote, what forms of identification are accepted, voter guides and accessibility and language options often ARE NOT [do not] fully [meet ADA] accessible[ity] (DO NOT MEET WCAG 2.0 WHICH IS USED AS THE NATIONALLY ACCEPTED WEB ACCESS STANDARDS TO DETERMINE IF A WEBSITE IS ACCESSIBLE UNDER THE ADA)
+Lines 297-299: Web information on where to vote, what forms of identification are accepted, voter guides and accessibility and language options often ARE NOT [do not fully meet ADA] accessible [ity requirements] (DO NOT MEET THE WEB CONTENT ACCESSIBILITY GUIDELINES OR WCAG 2.0 WHICH IS USED AS THE NATIONALLY ACCEPTED WEB ACCESS STANDARDS TO DETERMINE IF A WEBSITE IS ACCESSIBLE UNDER THE ADA).

-Rationale: Line 297 edit adds reference to WCAG as the standard used by ADA to determine web site accessibility as the ADA has no web access standards itself.
+Rationale: This edit adds reference to WCAG as the standard used by the ADA to determine website accessibility as the ADA has no web access standards itself.

-Line 318: Marking, writing-in candidates, VERIFYING, and handling a paper ballot is difficult OR IMPOSSIBLE for voters with print disabilities.
+Lines 318-319: Marking, writing-in candidates, VERIFYING, and handling a paper ballot is difficult OR IMPOSSIBLE for voters with print disabilities.

-Rationale: Line 318 edit adds verification to the list of actions voters with print disabilities are typically unable to do with a paper ballot and clarifies that it is not just difficult, but actually impossible for most people with print disabilities to vote privately and independently when paper ballots are used.
+Rationale: These edits add verification to the list of actions voters with print disabilities are typically unable to do with a paper ballot and clarifies that it is not just difficult, but actually impossible for most people with print disabilities to vote privately and independently when paper ballots are used.

-Line 320: While accessibility of voting machines THAT PRODUCE [to mark, verify, and cast] a paper ballot HAS [is] improvED in SOME newer designs, voters with disabilities USING CURRENTLY DEPLOYED VOTING SYSTEMS ALMOST ALWAYS [often] need to still handle a paper ballot to verify and submit their vote.
+Line 320-322: While accessibility of voting machines THAT PRODUCE [to mark, verify, and cast] a paper ballot HAS [is] improv[ing]ED in SOME newer designs, voters with disabilities USING CURRENTLY DEPLOYED VOTING SYSTEMS ALMOST ALWAYS [often] need to still handle a paper ballot to verify and submit their vote.